darrenjrobinson/powershell_module_identitynow/README.md

 # SailPoint IdentityNow PowerShell Module #
 <b>NOTE: This is not an official SailPoint Module.</b>

-<b>This module also requires a SailPoint Expert Services provided v3 API ClientID and Secret.
-Contact your SailPoint CSM to obtain them for your IdentityNow Organisation</b>

 ## Description ##
 A PowerShell Module enabling simple methods for accessing the SailPoint IdentityNow REST API's.